 As a consequence, science journalists in writing for online media have shifted away from their traditional role as privileged conveyors of scientific findings to a diversity of roles as curators, conveners, public intellectuals and civic educators, roles that are underwritten by the essential skills of criticism, synthesis and analysis.
 These online science journalists have a more collaborative relationship with their audiences and sources and are generally adopting a more critical and interpretative stance towards the scientific community, industry, and policy-oriented organizations.
 Fahy writes about the study in an article appearing later today at the Columbia Journalism Review.
 Reading List for Course on Science and Environmental Communication.
 This semester, students from a diversity of majors at American University are participating in an advanced seminar I am teaching on science and environmental communication.

 (Or has had to listen to students complaints about other group members not pulling their weight).
 Here are some tools that you can have students use to manage their responsibilities when working on group projects.
+Pegby is a good website for organizing the tasks that you and or your team need to get done.
+Blogging in the undergraduate science classroom.
 At ScienceOnline2012, Jason Goldman and John Hawks organized a roundtable discussion of “best practices” for incorporating blogs into undergraduate courses.

 Participants discussed their experiences and gathered suggestions from each other; the benefits of blogging were briefly discussed, but seemed frankly evident to the attendees.
 For example, if you assign students to write publicly, their parents can read what they’ve written, which is an incentive for quality work.
 This discussion traded ideas to facilitate student blogging.
 Here are some of my notes.
 For some students, blogging is completely foreign – they don’t read blogs or are intimidated and don’t want to speak out.

 It is notoriously difficult, having gathered the best of this wealth of information to filter it in order of what is essential information, what is peripheral and what is largely irrelevant (Fink, 2005).
 The secret to successful research and review is hitting upon the salient points, the points that were the foundations or will represent the way forward in your area of study, that are going to become the bench marks of the future.
 You have already chosen the reference points that will form the basis of your essay and have written your piece.

 This seems to come from the same source as an old Economist column ("I understand, up to a point", 9/2/2004; discussed here), which attributed the joke to "the Dutch, trying to do business with the British", and which also gave some examples from a list "written by British diplomats, as a guide to the language used by their French counterparts".
 The recently-posted Anglo-EU Translation Guide shares 3 phrases with the 2004 Economist column (some expressive details aside), lacking 2 others and adding 12 more.
+Twitter.